 Treatments and drugs

 If you have a personal or family history of Ehlers-Danlos syndrome and you're thinking about starting a family, you may benefit from talking to a genetic counselor — a health care professional trained to assess the risk of inherited disorders.
-Genetic counseling can help you understand the inheritance pattern of the type of EDS that affects you and the risks it poses for your children.
+Genetic counseling can help you understand the inheritance pattern of the type of Ehlers-Danlos syndrome that affects you and the risks it poses for your children.

 Lifestyle and home remedies